 Through innovative funding and improved technical capabilities, we have prioritised infrastructure projects to support economic growth and better livelihoods, especially in energy, roads and water management.
 Current infrastructure programmes are implementing labour-intensive construction methods to maximise employment, with a special focus on women, youth and people with disabilities.

 The Infrastructure Fund is at the centre of this effort, with a R100 billion allocation from the fiscus over 10 years.
+To date, 34 out of 50 strategic infrastructure projects are in implementation stages, accounting for R281 billion out of a total budget of R340 billion

 Several catalytic projects to the value of R21 billion are expected to start construction this year.
 Of this, R2.6 billion is contributed by government and the balance from the private sector and developmental finance institutions.